Nicola D'Onofrio: Illness and death

 A request was sent to Pope Paul VI to allow him to take his perpetual vows.
 He was granted permission and took his vows on May 28, 1964.
 On June 5, he was given the Sacrament of the Sick.
 On June 12, his family and close friends surrounded him.
 He spent the entire day in prayer and died at 9:15pm.
-He was 21.
+He was 21 years old.

 Cause for Sainthood

-In June 2000, the cause for beatification was opened and on July 5, 2013, Pope Francis declared him Venerable.
+In June 2000, the cause for beatification was opened and on July 5, 2013, Pope Francis declared him venerable.